 Effective Non-animal Methods

 AWI encourages the use of cost-effective, reusable dissection alternatives, including interactive apps and three-dimensional models which sacrifice neither animals nor quality education.
-AWI and SHS collaborated to create a list of some of the most effective and engaging non-animal methods currently available.
+AWI and SHS collaborated to create a list of some of the most effective and engaging non-animal methods currently available (related lesson plans can be found here).
 There are a variety of excellent options, and many are feasible for online education.

 Froggipedia is geared toward middle school students and features a fascinating and easy-to-use 3D model of a breathing frog.
 It offers the following modes: (1) “Life Cycle,” which has an animation feature that allows you to move a cursor to view the frog submerged in a pond as it develops from a single-celled egg to a tadpole and eventually to an adult frog.
 (2) “Augmented Reality Anatomy,” which works like a camera that projects the frog onto wherever you point your lens, so the frog can appear to be in your hand or on your desk.
 You can “peel back layers” and view individual body systems inside the frog—for example, the skeletal system, the muscular system, or the digestive system.
 (3) “Dissection,” with which you can conduct a traditional-style dissection using your finger or an Apple Pencil to “cut” through the frog’s skin and muscle, locating different organs and learning about their function.
 The app also includes a quiz with eight organs to identify.
 Froggipedia was awarded the “iPad App of the Year” in 2018.
 Version 3.0 can be purchased for just $3.99 in the Apple App Store (available only for iPhone and iPad) and is available in 8 languages.